Longevity Diet for Senior Dogs

 Wet, Dry, or Mixed: Choosing a Format That Sticks

-A practical compromise is a mixed approach: a measured base diet plus a small topper that does not turn meals into an open buffet.
-If appetite is inconsistent, avoid free-feeding; it makes calorie intake harder to see and can mask early illness.
-Set meal times, pick up leftovers after 15–20 minutes, and note skipped meals as a change signal worth tracking.
+A practical compromise is a measured base diet plus a small topper that doesn't turn meals into an open buffet.
+If appetite is inconsistent, skip free-feeding—it hides intake and can mask early illness.
+Set meal times, pick up leftovers after 15–20 minutes, and log skipped meals as a change signal worth tracking.

 Case Vignette: When “Senior” Food Causes Weight Creep